alexsgi/fastmail/README.md

 # FastMail
 [![](https://jitpack.io/v/alexsgi/fastmail.svg)](https://jitpack.io/#alexsgi/fastmail)

-FastMail - an easy-to-use library for mail communication for Java.
+FastMail - an easy-to-use library for mail communication for Java and Android.
 All you need is a SMTP server and to import the library.

 ## 1. Import
 **Gradle:**